denoland/manual/runtime/web_platform_apis.md

 # Using Web Platform APIs

 One way Deno simplifies web and cloud development is by using Web Platform APIs (like `fetch`) over proprietary APIs.
-This means If you've ever built for the browser, you're likely already familiar with Deno, and if you're learning Deno, you're also investing in your knowledge of the web.
+This means if you've ever built for the browser, you're likely already familiar with Deno, and if you're learning Deno, you're also investing in your knowledge of the web.